 - 2 tablespoon apple butter

-- 1/2 cup bourbon
+- ½ cup bourbon

-- cherries sliced apples and cinnamon, for garnish
+- cherries, sliced apples and cinnamon for garnish

-In a cocktail shaker combine the cider, lemon juice, Angostura bitters, apple butter, bourbon, vanila bean and cherry syrup.
+- In a cocktail shaker combine the cider, lemon juice, Angostura bitters, apple butter, bourbon, vanila bean and cherry syrup.
 Shake well until totally combined.

 - Pour into cocktail glasses over ice about ½ way full.
 Top it off with soda water and garnish with cherries, apple slices and cinnamon stick